Alison Wheeler (comedian): Transition to cinema and musical parodies

 After a few small roles in popular comedies - Fonzy, by Isabelle Doval and À toute épreuve by Antoine Blossier - Wheeler acted in the dramedy Memories, by Jean-Paul Rouve, released in 2014.

 However, Wheeler's new focus on cinema did not signal a total depart from news media, and in October 2015 she founded the column (Journal intime fictif) in the Antoine de Caunes's weekly show L'émission d'Antoine, broadcast on Canal+.
-On May 23, 2016, she launched her first video on her YouTube channel, "La chanteuse de salle de bain".
+On 23 May 2016, she launched her first video on her YouTube channel, "La chanteuse de salle de bain".
 The next fall Wheeler joined the Nagui show La Bande originale on France Inter as a comedic commentator, with her column La Drôle d'humeur d'Alison Wheeler, where she is recognized for her imitations and musical parodies.
 This garnered her a widespread audience and landed her further cinematic roles, first for the Patrick Mille comedy Going to Brazil, and then as Déborah François's co-star in the romantic comedy Loue-moi !, directed by Coline Assous and Virginie Schwartz.
 Both films received poor public reception and were deemed flops in 2017, despite significant media coverage for the first.

 The same year, the actress won the role Mademoiselle Jeanne in Gaston Lagaffe, an adaptation of the eponymous cartoon by Pierre-François Martin-Laval.

+In 2019 she published a book, Ma vie est mieux que la vôtre (Harper Collins).